Kjelll/Portfolio/AoE/AoE_doc.md

 #### Facts that can inspire mechanics:

--stole relics (repeatedly)
+- stole relics (repeatedly)

--wealth through trade
+- wealth through trade

--had slaves (too many for the church at least)
+- had slaves (and went to war with the church over it)

--got a cut of the plunder of constantinople (and stole some more relics, maybe their unique unit should be able to carry relics)
+- got a cut of the plunder of constantinople (and stole some more relics, maybe their unique unit should be able to carry relics)

--Marco Polo (exploration bonus, maybe line of sight on ships as civ bonus)
+- Marco Polo (exploration bonus, maybe line of sight on ships as civ bonus)

 #### Boni